Ipstenu/dreamobjects/readme.txt

 = What does it do? =

-DreamObjects allows you to store your data securely, redundantly and inexpensively.
-The backup portion of this plugin will create a backup of your site, zip it, and toss it up into your DreamObjects bucket in an automated manner.

-Also included is a uploader tool, which will let you upload files to any bucket.
+DreamObjects connects your WordPress site to your DreamObjects cloud storage, allowing you to upload files directly to your cloud, or automatically store backups.

 = Do I have to use DreamHost? =